-- 66. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. accurately assign each of its courses a course EFTS factor; and - accurately assign each of its courses to a delivery classification listed in Table 1, "Delivery Classification" of Appendix 1 of this funding mechanism; and - c. accurately assign each of its courses a funding category listed in Table 2 and Table 3 of Appendix 1 of this funding mechanism; and - d. meet minimum performance standards specified by the TEC.
+- 67. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. accurately assign each of its courses from an eligible programme or microcredential a course EFTS factor; - b. accurately assign each of its courses to a delivery classification listed in Table 1, "Delivery Classification" of Appendix 1 of this funding mechanism; - c. accurately assign each of its courses a funding category listed in Table 2 and Table 3 of Appendix 1 of this funding mechanism; and - d. meet minimum performance standards specified by the TEC.